ligato/docs/docs/user-guide/concepts.md

     - value: { phys_address:"62:89:C6:A3:6D:5C"  bridge_domain:"bd1"  outgoing_interface:"if1" }
 ```

-There was one `CREATE` operation performed.
-A FIB entry with interface `if1`, and bridge domain `bd1`.
+There was one `CREATE` operation performed for an L2FIB entry with interface `if1` and bridge domain `bd1`.
 None of these exist, so the transaction is postponed and flagged as `[NOOP IS-PENDING]`.

 Configure the bridge domain:
 ```json